crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Warriors are experienced at using physical weapons and defending themselves.

 Fighters
-  Fighters usually start with a good weapon of their choice, a suit of medium armour, a shield, and a potion of might.
+  Fighters usually start with a good weapon of their choice, a suit of heavy armour, a shield, and a potion of might.
+They have a good general grounding in the arts of fighting.

 Gladiators
-  The Gladiator has been trained to fight in the ring.
-They start with a good weapon of their choice, light armour, headgear and some throwing weapons and nets.
+  The Gladiator has been trained to fight in the ring, and so is versed in the arts of fighting, but is not so good at anything else.
+In fact, Gladiators have never learned anything except bashing monsters with heavy things.
+They start with a weapon of their choice, light armour, headgear and some nets.

 Monks
-  Monks have a head start with the divine.
-They start with only a simple weapon of their choice, a potion of divine ambrosia, and a robe, but when they choose a god for the first time, their spiritual training gives them a piety boost.
+  The Monk is a member of an ascetic order dedicated to the perfection of one's body and soul through the discipline of the martial arts.
+Monks start with only a simple weapon of their choice and a robe.
+When they choose a god for the first time, their spiritual training gives them a piety boost.

 Hunters
   The Hunter is a type of fighter who specialises in missile weapons.
-A Hunter starts with a ranged weapon of their choice, a scroll of immolation, and a set of leathers.
+A Hunter starts with either some throwing weapons or a ranged weapon of their choice and some ammunition, as well as a short sword, and a set of leathers.

-Brigands
+Assassins
-  A Brigand is a shady character who is especially good at killing, using daggers or darts.
-They start with a dagger, a robe and cloak, poisoned darts, and a few deadly and rare curare darts.
+  An Assassin is a stealthy character who is especially good at killing, using daggers or blowguns.
+They start with a dagger, a robe and cloak, a blowgun, poisoned needles, and a few deadly and rare curare needles.

 Adventurer backgrounds
 ======================